 According to a recent suggestion made by Joseph Jordania, dance together with body painting and rhythmic music, was a tool used by the natural selection's forces in the early ages of mankind's development for putting human groups into a certain state of battle trance.
 He explains that it was a very particular alternative state of consciousness.

 Dance has existed from the beginnings of time.
 Perhaps it even appeared before the very first tribes were formed, but most certainly dance grew in popularity with the development of tribal life.
 So dance has always been a part of people's lives, although they did sometimes perform more than the entertainment function.

 Waltz was quite popular during its age but also quite controversial because of the close distance between the two dance partners.
 The two World Wars have reshaped the entire dance fashion.
 So in the 20th century foxtrot and shimmy appeared.
 From the Swing improvisations of the 40s Jitterbug also appeared.

-Out of the international or Latin-American dances the most notorious rhythms include: meringue, salsa, mambo, bossa nova and many others.
-All these can be included in the Latino section of the international class, together with rumba, cha-cha-cha, samba, paso doble and jive.
+Out of the international or Latin-American dances the most notorious rhythms include: meringue, salsa, mambo, bossa nova etc. All these can be included in the Latino section of the international class, together with rumba, cha-cha-cha, samba, paso doble and jive.
 The standard section includes Viennese Waltz, slow Waltz, Tango, Slow Fox, Quick Step, etc.